slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 The reference enviroment topology and configuration can be fine tuned for a specific role.
 For example Staging and Production environments optimized for a continuos training worfklow may not utilize AI Platform Notebooks or AI Platform Prediction services.

 ## Provisioning an Environment
-You can utilize the provided Infrastructure As Code (IaC) configurations and scripts to fine tune and provision an environment.
 In the reference environment, all services are configured in a single GCP projects.
 If you provision multiple environments (e.g. Development, Staging, and Production) each environment should utilize a dedictated project.

 Currently, Kubeflow Pipelines is not available as a managed service.
 In the reference environment, the KFP services are deployed to a dedicated GKE cluster and configured to utilize:
 - A Cloud SQL managed MySQL for ML Metadata and KFP Metadata databases